ellipinnock/2014-02-03-TGAC/lessons/thw-python/flow-control/tutorial.md

 print dict1, dict2
 ```

-Conditionals (`if` statements) are also really easy to use in python.
+Conditionals (`if` statements) are also really easy to use in Python.
 Take
 a look at the following example:

 ```python